pingcap/docs/tidb-cloud/integrate-tidbcloud-with-netlify.md

 [Netlify](https://netlify.com/) is an all-in-one platform for automating modern web projects.
 It replaces your hosting infrastructure, continuous integration, and deployment pipeline with a single workflow and integrates dynamic functionality like serverless functions, user authentication, and form handling as your projects grow.

-This guide will tell you how to deploy a fullstack app on Netlify with TiDB Cloud as database backend.
+This document describes how to deploy a fullstack app on Netlify with TiDB Cloud as the database backend.

 ## Prerequisites